influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 2. Use `events.duration()` to return the amount of time (in a specified unit) between each data point, and store the interval in the `duration` column.
 3. Group columns by the status value column (in this case `_value`), `_start`, `_stop`, and other relevant dimensions.
 4. Sum the `duration` column to calculate the total amount of time spent in each state.
-5. Pivot the summed durations into the `_value` column
+5. Pivot the summed durations into the `_value` column.
 6. Use `map()` to calculate the percentage of time spent in each state.

 ```js